thingkilia2507/Brain_BangkitCapstoneProject/Android/README.md

 ## 1. AI Chatbot Feature
 This AI chatbot feature helps users to be able to tell stories safely and comfortably with our smart bot provided by our machine learning team.
-### For API AI chatbot, we use the url provided by our cloud team:
+### we use AI chatbot API which provided by our cloud team:
 #### POST request
 https://asia-southeast2-soulmood.cloudfunctions.net/chatbot
 #### example post parameter: